Carbohydrates Types & Health Benefits

 Vegetables

-It is well-known conventional wisdom that vegetables are loaded with vitamins, minerals, fibre and antioxidants.
+It is a well-known conventional wisdom that vegetables are loaded with vitamins, minerals, fibre and antioxidants.
 In general, vegetables are compatible with various dishes such as salads, soups, sandwiches, etc.

-Some of the high carbohydrates rich vegetables are:
+Some of the high-carbohydrate-rich vegetables are:

 Fruits

 Fruits are highly nutritious, delicious and fruitful substances to add to your diet.
 Each fruit is bestowed with its own set of nutrients and vitamin content.
-Most fruits are high in sugar and carbs.
+Most fruits are high in Sugar and carbs.

 Bad carbs